OS4EQ/toolbox/README.md

 ## General

-Frontend app for Audiopedia's admin toolbox, written in React JS by Paula Zhu.
+Frontend app for Audiopedia's admin toolbox, written in React JS by Paula Zhu, Ben Wu, and Bach Nguyen.